duncanmcclean/simple-commerce/README.md

 ### Test Cards

 While in Stripe test mode, you can use [test cards](https://stripe.com/docs/testing#cards) to make sure the checkout flow works properly.

+## Blueprints

+Commerce provides its own blueprints for each of the publish forms.
+For example, we have blueprints for products, orders, customers and product categories.

+During installation, the blueprints will be copied over from `vendor/damcclean/commerce/resources/blueprints` to your site's `resources/blueprints` directory.
+Because the blueprints are copied over, you can actually edit them to fit the site you're building.
+However, because Commerce uses a database to store data, we can't just make columns up on the fly like you can when using flat files. // TODO: add a config to add custom attributes here

 ## Events